TikTok moves privacy oversight of European users to Dublin

 The company is also changing its terms of service and privacy policy in an effort to make it more transparent.
 That includes providing details of the type of information it collects, how the data is used and with whom it is shared.

-TikTok has notched up around 1 billion users since it was established more than three years ago, and has proved particularly popular with younger users.
+TikTok has notched up about 1 billion users since it was established more than three years ago, and has proved particularly popular with younger users.